binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 as a write to a disk.
 Mutation includes replication to the cluster.
-You can see the how the statistics are updated in the [`mutate`] method by the [`writeMetrics`].[`addNano`] call. (note that Dropwizard tracks raw data in nanoseconds, but reports in microseconds.)
+You can see the how the statistics are updated in the [`mutate`] method by the [`writeMetrics`].[`addNano`] call. (note that Dropwizard tracks raw data in nanoseconds, but can be configured to report in any time unit, which Cassandra sets to microseconds.)

 You can find the mappings of attribute names to code in the Dropwizard [JMX reporter] and the implementation of the metrics in the Dropwizard